MiniZinc/libminizinc/docs/en/spec.rst

 Note that :mzndef:`list of <T>` is sugar for :mzndef:`array[1..infinity] of <T>`: a one-dimensional array whose index set starts at ``1`` but whose length is arbitrary.
 This is *not* the same as :mzndef:`array[int] of <T>`, which permits any integer index set.
-When a value is passed as an argument to a :mzn:`list` parameter (including a :mzn:`list` field of a tuple or record), it is automatically coerced to be 1-based using :mzn:`array1d`, so inside the function the array is guaranteed to be indexed from ``1``.  *Rationale: 1-based integer-indexed arrays are very common, and a predicate that iterates over a parameter using* :mzn:`1..length(x)` *is only correct if the argument is 1-based.
-Implementing* :mzn:`list` *as sugar for an unbounded index set avoids adding an extra type to the language while still expressing the 1-based guarantee.*
+A value bound to a :mzn:`list` — as a function argument, in a variable declaration, or as a function result — must have an index set that starts at ``1``; otherwise it is an index set mismatch, and the value has to be rebased explicitly using :mzn:`array1d`.
+This holds for every :mzn:`list` position, including a :mzn:`list` field of a tuple or record and a :mzn:`list` nested in the elements of an array.
+Inside a function, the array is therefore guaranteed to be indexed from ``1``.  *Rationale: 1-based integer-indexed arrays are very common, and a predicate that iterates over a parameter using* :mzn:`1..length(x)` *is only correct if the argument is 1-based.
+Implementing* :mzn:`list` *as sugar for an unbounded index set avoids adding an extra type to the language while still expressing the 1-based guarantee.
+Rebasing is not applied implicitly, because silently renumbering the caller's array would make* :mzn:`list` *parameters behave differently from* :mzn:`array[int] of <T>` *parameters, which preserve the index set, in a way that is invisible at the call site.*

+Note that most arrays are 1-based already, and so can be passed to a :mzn:`list` without any rebasing: array literals, comprehensions, array slices, and enum-indexed arrays all have index sets that start at ``1``.

 An unbounded array index set is only permitted if its lower bound is ``1`` (that is, :mzn:`1..infinity`, which is what :mzn:`list of` produces); any other lower